The Ideal Scout

 The Ideal Scout, also known as The Boy Scout, is a work by Canadian sculptor R. Tait McKenzie (1867–1938).
 The original statue stood in front of the Cradle of Liberty Council at 22nd and Winter Streets in Philadelphia, Pennsylvania, from 1937 to 2013.
-Replicas can be found at Boy Scouts of America councils across the United States, as well as at Gilwell Park in London, England, and at Scouts Canada's national office in Ottawa.
+Replicas can be found at Scouting America councils across the United States, as well as at Gilwell Park in London, England, and at Scouts Canada's national office in Ottawa.
 The Smithsonian American Art Museum's database lists 18 copies.

 History

 President Calvin Coolidge receiving a copy of the statuette, outside the White House, 1927.

 McKenzie sat on the executive board of the Boy Scouts organization in Philadelphia for more than 20 years.
 Asked to produce a figure of "an ideal scout," the sculptor chose several young scouts to model in uniform.
 In 1915, he gave the executive board an 18-inch bronze figure, together with rights to the royalties resulting from sales of copies.
 He said that the boy's uncovered head denoted reverence, obedience to authority, and discipline.
 The hatchet held by the scout is a symbol of truthfulness and the hope it would never be unsheathed for wanton destruction, but "applied unceasingly to the neck of treachery, treason, cowardice, discourtesy, dishonesty, and dirt."

 McKenzie's life-sized version of the work was unveiled at the Philadelphia Council's office at 22nd and Winter Streets on June 12, 1937.
 The Ideal Scout was removed in 2013 after the successor Cradle of Liberty Council vacated the building.

 A replica in Ottawa, Illinois, adorns the grave of William D. Boyce (1858–1929), founder of the Boy Scouts of America, who modeled the organization on Great Britain's Boy Scouts Association.